-Looking for the right teacher can be a daunting task.
+Looking for the right music teacher can be a daunting task.
 There are so many things to consider and if it's your first time looking into music lessons you might not know exactly what to look for.
-Just type Montreal Drum Lessons into a Google search and you'll quickly see how many drum lessons pop up.
+Just type Drum Lessons Montreal into a Google search and you'll quickly see how many drum lessons pop up.
 You want to make sure to find the best instructor for you or your child.

 Here are some things to consider when looking for the right music teacher: